Navigating SSDI Appeals: Your Rights and Options

 If the last date to file an appeal is a holiday or the weekend, then the last date to submit the application will move over to the next day.

-Note that if you are unable to file an appeal within the given time limit, the SSA might take away your right to file an appeal.
+Note that if you are unable to appeal an SSDI denial within the given time limit, the SSA might take away your right to file an appeal.

 This means that the initial decision on your application will be finalized and cannot be contested.
 However, if you had a good reason for being unable to file an appeal, then it’s possible that the SSA will provide you with more time.